A-ryan-Kalra/real-estate-ytx/README.md

 docker compose -f compose.yaml -f compose.prod.yaml up -d --build
 ```

-You can also visit [http://localhost](http://localhost) and check for production stage since It's running on Nginx for reverse proxy so It will server static html files on deafult port 80.
+You can also visit [http://localhost](http://localhost) and check for production stage since It's running on Nginx for reverse proxy so It will serve static html files on deafult port 80.

 <h3>Install my project with npm<h3>